 Factors that affect the desirability and practicality of any property are floor plans, room size, closet space, room layout and the usability of living areas compared to other homes of the same style, size, and age.
 You and your Elika agent can work together to uncover any drawbacks that affect the actual or perceived market value.
 By visiting properties used to generate a CMA, your Elika agent can provide first-hand insight into how these properties compare.

 4. Capital Improvements and Upgrades

 Determining the actual and perceived value of upgrades is an area where your buyer’s agent can be invaluable.
-Major upgrades in key rooms, such as the kitchen and bathroom, can affect property values significantly.
-If walls, floors, building systems and fixtures are in good condition, the buyer will have fewer improvements to complete down the road and vice versa.
-To avoid problems, it’s critical to make sure that all major improvements and upgrades are legal, up-to-code and completed according to municipal regulations.
-In a CMA, your buyer’s agent can give you insight into the actual value of all upgrades or the cost needed to complete necessary repairs, which will affect your offer price.
+Significant updates in key rooms, such as the kitchen and bathroom, can affect property values significantly.
+If walls, floors, building systems and fixtures are in excellent condition, the buyer will have fewer improvements to complete down the road and vice versa.
+To avoid problems, it’s critical to make sure that all significant enhancements and upgrades are legal, up-to-code and completed according to municipal regulations.
+In a CMA, your buyer’s agent can give you insight into the actual value of all upgrades or the cost needed to complete the necessary repairs, which will affect your offer price.

 5. Comparable Sales and What They Mean

 The first rule in developing a CMA is making sure that the included properties are equivalent.
 Start by finding recent closing prices for properties that are similar to the one that you’re considering.
 Compare the location, square footage, number of bedrooms and bathrooms, property amenities, construction style, age and condition of each property.